weddingatcana/polynomial_fitting/README.md

 ```VBA
 data_Fit = modOptimization.optPolyFit(data_2D, 5)
 ```
 The function above, ***optPolyFit*** has two inputs - the 2D data, and the order of polynomial to fit.
 For this example, we've chosen a fifth order polynomial.
-Once the function has completed, we now seek to export the calculated data, and perhaps other fields.
+Once the function has completed, we now seek to export the calculated data, ***data_Fit***, and perhaps other fields.
 We'll define a boolean variable, ***csvStatus***, to display true/false if the exporting was successful.
 We can see this in practice below:

 ```VBA
 'Write the various results to written filepaths